xenoservers/TableSpoon/README.md

 [![License](https://img.shields.io/badge/license-AGPL%20v3-blue.svg?style=flat-square)](https://github.com/XenoServers/TableSpoon/blob/master/LICENSE)
 [![Discord](https://img.shields.io/discord/490677165289897995.svg?style=flat-square&label=discord&colorB=7289da)](https://discord.xenoservers.net)

+# **TableSpoon is NOT YET STABLE!!
+Do NOT install it if you expect support for anything!**

 **PLEASE NOTE: We do NOT provide any support for branches, forks, or unofficial versions of TableSpoon.
 We are NOT responsible for any damages or corruptions that may occur.**

 # Contributions